 - Requires technical skill and a significant amount of installation time

 - Increases the need for storage space

 - IC forklifts are suitable for both indoor and outdoor applications

 - Depending on the situation, total operating costs may be lower for IC forklifts

-- Operations that use multiple work shifts may experience greater savings with IC forklifts because of additional maintenance and charging requirements for battery-powered vehicles
+- Operations that use multiple work shifts may experience more significant savings with IC forklifts because of additional maintenance and charging requirements for battery-powered vehicles

 - Propane tanks can swap out in a few minutes, and the forklift can be back in operation quickly